Explore these tabs to learn more about the MLT program.

 MLT Program of Maine Technical Standards

-Movement – Sufficient motor ability to execute the movement and skills required for safe and effective performance of duties.
+Movement—Demonstrate sufficient gross and fine motor skills required for safe and effective performance of duties.
+Students must:

 • Reach laboratory benchtops and shelves, patients lying in hospital beds, or patients seated in specimen collection furniture.